aeternity/aeternity/README.md

 Please see the latest [release notes][release-notes] if you want to run the software or just [follow the progress of the project in Pivotal Tracker](https://www.pivotaltracker.com/n/projects/2124891).

+If you are interested in participating in a security bounty, check our [HackerOne Aeternity Bounty Program](https://hackerone.com/aeternity/).

 [release-notes]: https://github.com/aeternity/epoch/tree/master/docs/release-notes

 What's on board?